My Yacon harvest

 All recipes available in the net tell to peel the tubers, what I did I brushed them firmly as for potatoes and omitted the peeling, but scrubbing them thoroughly is not much less work.

 Juice the yacon and concentrate the juice:

 The next step is to cut up the tubers to extract the juice.
 We got two large pots, more than twenty litres in total.
-Thankfully we have wood fire, because the juice has to be boiled down to roughly a quarter of the initial quantity it took about two days, but the fire was not on all the time.
-The result something that tastes a bit like Molasses but is way more runny.
+Thankfully we have a wood fire, because the juice has to be boiled down to roughly a quarter of the initial quantity it took about two days, but the fire was not on all the time.
+The result something that tastes a bit like Molasses but is way runnier.
 To be honest: nice and sweet but I would not spend that much money on it.
 Maybe I should try a commercial syrup for comparison.

 Here’s the link to the paper on the commercial extraction of yacon syrup: http://cipotato.org/wp-content/uploads/2014/07/1919-Yacon_Syrup.pdf